hortusfox/hortusfox.github.io/tasks.md

 When you are done with a task you can just click on "done" setting it to completed.
 You can also view your completed tasks by using the filters.

+If you have cronjobs enabled along with valid SMTP settings then the system can send reminder e-mails to your users (if they have subscribed to them).
+This way they can get informed about overdue tasks or tasks that are due the next day.

 <p><hr/></p>

 [Go back](index.md)